I’m at a loss and I don’t know where to begin.

 I am also aware that the wealth gap is much greater than people perceive it to be.
 There are tons of charts out there to verify that, but here is a recent one.

-And, as Mia Farrow is quoted saying, with knowledge comes responsibility.
-Not a responsibility based on guilt because of that knowledge, but based purely on that new wisdom.
+And, as Mia Farrow and others are quoted saying, with knowledge comes responsibility.
 Knowledge can be a burden.
-More so when it affects so many.
+More so when you learn how poverty affects so many.
 Worse, when you understand the rights of so many are being egregiously violated.
 And, in Uganda, the problem is an epidemic.
+There are few opportunities.

 I’m trying to avoid being political, but as Maddow once said, “…here’s the thing about rights – they’re not actually supposed to be voted on.
 That’s why they’re called rights.”
-The health of people are tied together like the health of the planet.
+The poor have the same rights as the wealthy.
+The wealth and health of people are tied together like the health of the planet.

 On a side note, we are working on a mini-documentary about music in Uganda.
 Music, like happiness or grief, is a universal thing.
 It is a language we can use to express a common humanity.
-Needs are also universal – health, food, air, security… I firmly believe this, and it is one of the reasons if the Supreme Court rules for corporations and against the poor on Monday, I will be enraged.
+Needs are also universal – health, food, air, security… It’s one of the reasons if the Supreme Court rules for corporations and against the poor on Monday, I will be enraged. [edit: They did]

 Unfortunately for me, I sometimes respond to knowledge and privilege with guilt.
-With privilege, like knowledge, comes a responsibility.
-I look back at the past 20 years and realize I’ve done too little with my responsibility, hence the guilt.
+With privilege also comes a responsibility.
+I look back at the past 20 years and realize I’ve done too little with my responsibility, hence the guilt, I suppose.

 But, guilt is not a useful emotion and it is an even worse weapon.
 I hate feeling guilty and hate it more when people try and make others feel that way.
-I once heard a person imply that someone who was crippled was that was because he didn’t believe in God.
-If he believed enough, God would cure him.
-Needless to say I was unbelievably furious.
+I once heard a person imply that someone who was crippled was that way because he didn’t believe in God.
+If he simply believed more, God would cure him.
+Needless to say I was nauseated by the realization that some people think that way.

-Unfortunately, however, guilt is precisely what I feel.
+Unfortunately, guilt is what I feel.
 At myself.
 At the circumstances that put me here.
-At the privilege I have been awarded…
+At the privilege I have been awarded by chance…

 Whether we are talking about France, Uganda, the United States or anywhere else, I know much of this has to do with inequalities in numerous forms: Financial, structural, governmental… Ultimately, maybe it isn’t the difference in geography that makes me feel this way, though, but the people.

-Maybe it is simply because I was walking the streets of Paris by myself today.
-I know I have traveled extensively on my own in the past, and I am usually happy doing so.
-This time, though, sitting at a sidewalk café felt lonely.
+I have traveled extensively on my own in the past, and I am usually happy doing so.
+This time, though, sitting at a sidewalk café felt extraordinarily lonely.

 I wanted to share the day with Beth, but she couldn’t be here.